noahehall/theBookOfNoah/0current/aws/0storage.md

 - snapshots are stored in s3
 - both EBS volumes and any corrosponding snapshots can be encrypted
   - if the volume is encrypted, the snapshots will be encrypted, and any subsequent EBS volumes created from the snapshot

+### multi-attach

+- enables you to attach a single EBS to multiple EC2s

 ### EBS snapshots